When Fourth-Down Gambles Pay Off—and When They Don't

 “I have to kick my brain back to year one in K.C. and not be in year five with a 13-year vet quarterback who was the No. 1 pick.
 It’s different.
 We’re talking about a quarterback who played 13 games in college, 12 games [as a rookie], 25 games as a starting quarterback, and now here we are in Week 5.
 It’s going to take time.”

 But what happened Sunday wasn’t totally out of nowhere.
-Nagy says he actually saw it in Friday’s practice, which was focused on red zone work—“I’m not sure a ball touched the ground, he was on fire”—and so did offensive coordinator Mark Helfrich, quarterbacks coach Dave Ragone and backup Chase Daniel.
-Those whispered about what they were watching as it was going on.
+Nagy says he actually saw it in Friday’s practice, which was focused on red-zone work—“I’m not sure a ball touched the ground, he was on fire”—and so did offensive coordinator Mark Helfrich, quarterbacks coach Dave Ragone and backup Chase Daniel.
+In fact, those whispered about what they were watching as it was going on.

 As you might imagine, the Bears couldn’t wait to get in the red zone on Sunday, and Trubisky didn’t disappoint, throwing touchdown passes on all four of Chicago’s trips inside the 20.
 The second one, to big-ticket free-agent acquisition Allen Robinson, was the one that best signified where Trubisky is headed, according to Nagy.
 On the play, Trubisky threw ahead of Robinson’s break on a corner route, which flashed the anticipation he’d shown in practice against a coverage Nagy and company knew they could draw.